 Spy Kids (2001) was an instant hit – even before it came out.
 This sequel was greenlit by Robert and Harvey Weinstein before the original film hit theatres.
 The sequel reunites all the basic cast of the original, even down to cameo appearances from Alan Cumming’s children’s show host villain and Tony Shalhoub as Minion.
 Robert Rodriguez, the director known for films such as El Mariachi (1993), From Dusk Till Dawn (1996) and Sin City (2005), is back in the director’s chair and this time is seemingly determined to wear as many creative hats as possible – in the original he directed, wrote the screenplay, co-produced and co-supervised the visual effects; this time he adds production designer and co-writing the music to his list of credits as well (which must surely be some type of record for the number of job descriptions worn by one individual during the course of a big-budget studio feature.
 Although, Rodriguez would surpass this in subsequent films).

-Robert Rodriguez and all involved went onto make two further sequels Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011).
+Robert Rodriguez and all involved went onto make two further sequels Spy Kids 3-D: Game Over (2003), Spy Kids: All the Time in the World (2011) and Spy Kids: Armageddon (2023), followed by the animated tv series Spy Kids: Mission Critical (2018).
 Rodriguez has also made two further unrelated children’s films with The Adventures of Sharkboy and Lavagirl in 3-D (2005) and Shorts (2009).